 Before pursuing this passion, I was a chef for 5 years.
 It gave me the chance to travel around the world and see the energy, beauty, and culture the world has to offer beyond what I knew growing up in a small city in the southern part of the Philippines.
 It has shown me possibilities that I would have thought impossible.

 I have always been that person who loves to inspire others to follow their dreams.
 I believe that if you’re passionate about something, you will do whatever it takes to achieve it.
 If it doesn’t, just keep following your dreams anyway, because nobody will.

 Things I love to do on my free time are reading books, dancing (I was a fire dancer at some point.
 Youtube Kalayo Racso.
 That’s me in those videos skinny years ago. lol) Preparing a hearty meal (I’ve been trying to be a healthy eater).
 I love to meet interesting new people, going to art expositions (Brussels has a lot of those), sharing deep conversations about life to strangers on the train, and last but not least, I love spending time with my dogs.

 I am an HR professional working in the Entertainment industry.
-I grew up moving from one place to another with my family and a few times without, which I will highly contribute as to why I have learned to adapt with ease and am open to all types of people and situations, good and bad.
+I grew up moving from one place to another with my family and a few times without, which I will highly contribute as to why I have learned to adapt with ease to all types of people and situations, good and bad.